openvinotoolkit/anomalib/docs/source/markdown/guides/how_to/models/post_processor.md

 1. A PyTorch Module for processing model outputs that gets exported with the model
 2. A Lightning Callback for managing thresholds during training

-The `PostProcessor` is an abstract base class that can be implemented to suit different post-processing workflows.
-In addition, Anomalib also provides a default `OneClassPostProcessor` implementation, which suits most one-class learning algorithms.
-Other learning types, such as zero-shot learning or VLM-based models may require different post-processing steps.

-## OneClassPostProcessor
+## PostProcessor

-The `OneClassPostProcessor` is Anomalib's default post-processor class which covers the most common anomaly detection workflow.
+The `PostProcessor` is Anomalib's default post-processor class which covers the most common anomaly detection workflow.
 It is responsible for adaptively computing the optimal threshold value for the dataset, applying this threshold during testing/inference, and normalizing the predicted anomaly scores to the [0, 1] range for interpretability.
 Thresholding and normalization is applied separately for both image- and pixel-level predictions.
 The following descriptions focus on the image-level predictions, but the same principles apply for the pixel-level predictions.

 **Thresholding**